j12bates/Innullifiability/readme.md

 Another way of thinking about this null-evaluating arithmetic expression is to imagine binary operations being done on pairs of values in the set, one at a time, with the result taking those values' place, 'reducing' the set.
-If there is ever two of the same value, those create a zero (by subtraction) and then the zero absorbs the remaining values (by multiplication).
+If there are ever two of the same value, those create a zero (by subtraction) and then the zero absorbs any spare values (by multiplication).
+This means it's also perfectly legal to reduce a set by simply removing values.
 Here we see a set being continuously reduced to prove its nullifiability:

 1. $`[2, 3, 4, 10, 14]`$
 2. $`[2, 7, 10, 14], 3 + 4 = 7`$
 3. $`[10, 14, 14], 2 * 7 = 14`$
 4. $`[0, 10], 14 - 14 = 0`$
-5. $`[0], 0 * 10 = 0`$
+5. $`[0]`$

 ## Program Logic
 This program is for finding all the innullifiable sets in a given search